-AIFF versus WAV: Which audio file format is best?
+WAV or AIFF vs MP3 or M4A: Which audio file format is best?

-Question: WAV and AIFF File format: what’s the difference?
+Question: WAV and AIFF File format: what’s the audio quality difference?

 Which is best for audio?
 Mp3 and Mp4 as well as FLAC and other less common formats make a small portion of the audio files out there as well.. but What’s best WAV or AIFF?